danemacmillan/danemacmillan.github.io/about.md

 These writings reflect the author, Dane MacMillan.
 Some of it will relate to **full stack software development**; some of it will not.

-> **Interests**: full stack software development, cloud infrastructure, deployment optimization, Bash, dotfiles, PHP, data hoarding, home automation (via HomeKit), Apple, security, privacy, aphorisms, merino wool.
+> **Interests**: full stack software development, scaling cloud infrastructure (GCP), deployment optimization, Bash, dotfiles, PHP, data hoarding, home automation (HomeKit), Apple, security, privacy, aphorisms, merino wool.

 ## Getting In Touch